Cost of Living in Tennessee [2025]

 Tennessee National and State Parks

-In addition to this breathtaking national park, Tennessee is also home to 56 state parks, all of which are free to enter and enjoy at your leisure.
+In addition to this breathtaking national park, Tennessee is also home to dozens of state parks, all of which are free to enter and enjoy at your leisure.
 If you are looking to enjoy particular activities in the parks, there might be small fees associated with permits or reservations.
 Otherwise, hiking and enjoying the great outdoors are always free for any visitors.

 • Great Smoky Mountains National Park